 A remarkable feature of the Latin American debt crises is that they occur at levels of debt to total output that are much lower than those observed in many developed economies.
-Kehoe, Nicolini, and Sargent (2019) briefly describe theories that could rationalize this feature, based on the credit history of these countries.
-All the countries studied in this volume were isolated from international financial markets until the early 1970s.
-The theories described in Kehoe, Nicolini, and Sargent (2019) imply that in the early stages of participation in credit markets, participants are constrained by how much debt they can raise in a single period.
+Kehoe, Nicolini, and Sargent (2020) briefly describe theories that could rationalize this feature, based on the credit history of these countries.
+All the countries studied in Kehoe and Nicolini (2020) were isolated from international financial markets until the early 1970s.
+The theories described in Kehoe, Nicolini, and Sargent (2020) imply that in the early stages of participation in credit markets, participants are constrained by how much debt they can raise in a single period.
 Eventually, after a long period of compliance with debts, those constraints cease to bind.
 An "emerging" economy would thus be one that is still in transition, with tight debt limits that eventually disappear once the economy becomes "developed."

-Currently, a few countries in Asia have started a growth process that nurtures the hope of poverty rates falling dramatically in the next couple of decades.
+Currently, a few countries in Asia have started a growth process that nurtures the hope of a dramatic fall in poverty rates in the next couple of decades.
 And many of us hope to live long enough to see many countries in Africa following that path.
 The industrial revolution has been spreading at a remarkable rate in the last few decades, and if the world maintains that pace, we may end the twenty-first century living on a planet where poverty is studied only in history courses.

 We do not know what ignites an industrial revolution in a particular country.
-But the case studies in this book suggest that some combination of policies can kill an industrial revolution once it has started.
+But the case studies in Kehoe and Nicolini (2020) suggest that some combination of policies can kill an industrial revolution once it has started.
 Clearly, more research is needed in order to provide more conclusive evidence.
 We believe, however, that the Latin American experience suggests that governments should be very cautious before proceeding with a joint and sudden liberalization of the financial market and the capital account in the early stages of a country's development.

-Modern monetary theory
+9.4 Modern monetary theory

-As a final example of the lessons that the experiences of these countries have to offer for other countries, we now use a couple of examples, described in detail in this book, that shed light on a current debate in the United States.
+As a final example of the lessons that these countries' experiences have to offer other countries, we now use a couple of examples, described in detail in Kehoe and Nicolini (2020), that shed light on a current debate in the United States.
 Recently, some politicians in the United States have proposed increasing spending on social programs, detaching that decision from taxation, based on some academic formulations that have collectively been called "modern monetary theory" (MMT).

 What MMT accounts for is not precisely defined.
-The discussion in policy circles does not necessarily reflect what is being discussed in academic circles.
+The discussion in policy circles does not necessarily reflect the one in academic circles.
 Our purpose is not to debate the merits of the academic discussions on the topic, about which we have far too many reservations.
 Rather, we want to bring to the discussion two examples discussed in the chapters for Argentina and Chile.

 Briefly, one of the first major policy implications of most versions of MMT is that countries whose governments issued debt in domestic currency may never default, since they can print the money they need to pay for their debt.
-A second main implication is that those governments can finance social spending by issuing money and that, to the extent that output is below potential, this policy will not generate increases in the rate of inflation.
+A second main implication is that those governments can finance social spending by issuing money, and that to the extent that output is below potential, this policy will not generate increases in the rate of inflation.